Edward Dube

-Edward Dube (born 12 May 1962) has been a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) since April 2013.
+Edward Dube (born 12 May 1962) is a Zimbabwean religious leader who has been a general authority of the Church of Jesus Christ of Latter-day Saints (LDS Church) since April 2013.
 He is the first Zimbabwean and the second black African to be a general authority.

-Dube was born in Chirumanzu, Zimbabwe to Clement Dube and his wife, Rosemary.
+Dube was born in Chirumanzu, Zimbabwe, then known as Southern Rhodesia to Clement Dube and his wife, Rosemary.
 Dube was first introduced to the LDS Church when his employer, Leaster Heath, who he worked for as a servant, gave him a copy of the Book of Mormon.
 Dube first attended an LDS Church meeting in the Kwekwe Branch in February 1984, where he initially felt uncomfortable, feeling as if he was "in a servant relationship with most of the members of the branch".
 That quickly changed as he and branch members were able to share feelings about the Book of Mormon.
 He was baptized in August 1984.

 Dube has a diploma in education from the Zimbabwe D. E. College and studied entrepreneurship at the University of South Africa.
 Dube then worked for the Church Educational System, eventually serving as a country director for Zimbabwe and in other administrative positions.
 He also oversaw the expansion of seminaries and institutes into Zambia and Malawi.